lschierer/RUT/packages/luke/20060927/quote-of-the-day-4.md

 ---

-title: Quote of the Day
+title: "Quote of the Day"
 date: 2006-09-27 18:26:57
 tags:
   -  morality-religion